Multi-CAST, the Multilingual Corpus of Annotated Spoken Texts, is a collection of annotated texts from a typologically diverse section of languages.

 In technical terms, this involves transferring your data into the EAF file format of the annotation software ELAN, for which purpose we will provide you with a Multi-CAST ELAN template, and annotating your texts with GRAID.
 The latter involves some quite tricky analytical decisions, and we strongly recommend that potential contributors liaise with us before undertaking this task.
 The actual labour input required will vary from language to language, but we will certainly assist you and be able to give you a realistic assessment of what may be necessary.

-In addition, the following researchers were involved in the collection, translation, and annotation of the various Multi-CAST corpora, or have contributed to the project in other ways:
+In addition, the following people were involved in the collection, transcription, translation, and annotation of the various Multi-CAST corpora, or have contributed to the project in other ways:

 The collection and annotation of the data in Multi-CAST have graciously received support from the following institutions and organizations: